 Fish is an important source of food for both humans and dogs, and is dried, smoked, frozen or fermented to last through the leaner months.
 Many families spend their summers at fish camps, maintaining their nets and cutting and drying fish.
 Wood frames hung with drying salmon and sheefish are a common sight along the river banks.

 Caribou hunting is second only to fishing along the Kobuk River.
 Twice a year, the mighty Western Arctic Caribou Herd – a quarter of a million animals strong – crosses the Kobuk River on their way to and from the summer breading grounds north of the Brooks Range.
 Caribou are traditionally shot from boats as they ford rivers.
-At Onion Portage, near the eastern border of the park, archeological evidence shows that people have been hunting caribou there for the past 10,000 years.
+At Onion Portage, near the eastern border of the park, archaeological evidence shows that people have been hunting caribou there for the past 10,000 years.
 Moose and bear are also popular sources of meat and hides.
 Wolves, wolverines, foxes and muskrats are hunted or trapped for their fur, which is used to make hats and ruffs on parkas.

 The vast arctic tundra is home to dozens of species of migratory waterfowl that come to Kobuk Valley every spring to breed.
 People gather eggs from nests on the tundra and hunt ducks and geese for meat.